 Moving parts like parking brake cables, throttle linkage, cooling fans and clutch linkage can become an issue.
 Look at the range of motion in each moving component that might not be evident in a static position.

 Starting in the 1950’s, manufacturers used a fiberglass sleeve with an asphalt coating to cut down on heat transfer.
 Around this time, OEM’s would ”sleeve” the outside for the tube to create a double walled tube in areas most susceptible to shock, vibration or damage.
 In later production models, the use of spring guards or armor guard was used to combat “sand blasting” of the tube by road debris.
 This was installed strategically in certain areas of the tubes that would see the most potential damage.
 Classic Tube uses all of these in our manufacturing process to duplicate the OEM component.
-Classic also sells these items separately, by the inch, for the “do it yourselfer.”
+Classic Tube also sells these items separately for the “do it yourselfer.”

 The best material is stainless steel, since it is the least prone to corrosion.
 The second best goes by multiple industry names but is a steel tube with a top coating comprised of 95% zinc and 5 % aluminum with an aluminum rich epoxy topcoat then topped with a polypropylene cover.
 Readers will be most familiar with the third type since this has a greenish color to it, which the OEM’s started to use in production cars in the mid 80’s.
 The earlier cars used Tinned Bundy Weld.
 Most people will be familiar with this term.
 This is the tubing that has the galvanized silver look that was used from the 30’s to the 80’s.
 All automotive manufacturers have a specification for the tubing they use on current production and it must pass a minimum required time in a laboratory salt spray test.